 Local police interview

-Within this first 90-day period, you’ll also be required to schedule an appointment at your local police station in the district you are registered.
-Here the police will again interview you, asking basic questions about your relationship status and family situation (if married), which they will type up in a report and send back to Special Branch HQ to form part of your application.
+Within this first 90-day period, you’ll potentially also be required to schedule an appointment at your local police station in the district you are registered.
+This step used to be more common in the past but happens sporadically, depending on the district.
+Here the police will again interview you – and also your nominated witnesses – asking basic questions about your relationship status and family situation (if married), which they will type up in a report and send back to Special Branch HQ to form part of your application.

 Following your meeting with the NIA, your application is forwarded to Department of Provincial Administration (DOPA) at the Ministry of Interior (กรมการปกครอง กระทรวงมหาดไทย).